DaemonAlex/qbx_vehiclefeatures/README.md

 - customOffset (table): Specifies custom trunk offsets for vehicles that require adjustments.
 - trunkDisabled (table): List of vehicle models where trunk interactions are disabled.
 - classDisabled (table): Disables trunk interactions based on vehicle class.

+# Statebags
+- insideTrunk (boolean): Indicates if the player is inside a trunk.
+- isKidnapped (boolean): Tracks if the player is kidnapped (e.g., being carried or escorted).

+isKidnapped state does have backwards compatibility for **qb-kidnapping:client:SetKidnapping**

+# Work-in-Progress (WIP)
+This resource is currently a Work-in-Progress, as functionalities may change frequently due to ongoing updates within the Qbox framework.

+- Police Job
+The police job system is also still in development.
+It includes core functionalities like: Handcuffing, Carrying, Escorting.

+**These features may be expanded with exports or additional statebags to improve functionality for this script.
+Currently, we do not check whether the person placing someone in the trunk is escorting or carrying them.**